-The Red Pyramid was built by Senefru and is 105 meters tall.
+The Red Pyramid was built by Senefru and is 344 feet (105 m) tall.
 It is the third tallest pyramid in Egypt, after the Cheops and Chefren pyramids in Giza.
 The Red Pyramid is considered to be the first true pyramid and is made of sandstone.
 The entrance is made of red stones.

-Dahsur (Tour Egypt) History of the area including a site map.
+The Pyramid Field of Dahshur (Tour Egypt).
+History of the area including a site map.

 The Bent Pyramid of Snefru at Dahshur by Alan Winston.
 Very good explanation of the construction and layout of the pyramid complex, with helpful accompanying diagrams.

-Inside the Red Pyramid (Guardian’s Dahshur) Tour of the pyramid’s interior with photos and a diagrams.
+Inside the Red Pyramid (Guardian’s Dahshur).
+Tour of the pyramid’s interior with photos and diagrams.
 Almost as good as crawling in there yourself!